brandonchinn178/persistent-migration/README.md

 This package exposes an `Operation` data type that will be converted into SQL by a persistent backend.
-To define a series of migrations, write a list of these `Operations` and call `runMigration` from the appropriate persistent backend library. `runMigration` will run all of the `Operations` that have not been run yet.
+To define a series of migrations, write a list of these `Operations` and call `runMigration` from the appropriate backend module.
+Each `Operation` represents a movement from one version of the schema to another. `runMigration` will check to see the current version of the schema and run the `Operations` necessary to get from the current version to the latest version.

 ```
 import Database.Persist.Migration